Learn about the people who are making it happen.

 From there she taught in public schools for 3 years, and then moved on to help grow a private Quaker school in Charlotte for 3 years.
 After these experiences, she decided to embark on an adventure creating a community school that works in collaboration with parents and students, something she didn't see happening in conventional public or private schools.

-Farenga worked closely with one of the founders of the modern homeschooling movement, the late author and teacher John Holt, and published Growing Without Schooling magazine (GWS).
-GWS was the nation's first periodical about learning without going to school, started by Holt in 1977 and ending in 2001.
+Patrick Farenga (he/him) worked closely with the author and teacher John Holt, and published Growing Without Schooling magazine (GWS).
+GWS was the nation's first periodical about learning without going to school, started by Holt in 1977 and published by Pat until 2001.

-Farenga's books include Teach Your Own: The John Holt Book of Homeschooling (Perseus, 2003), The Legacy of John Holt: A Man Who Genuinely Understood, Trusted, and Respected Children (HoltGWS, 2013), and How to Report Unschooling to School Officials (HoltGWS, 2015).
-Farenga has also written chapters about homeschooling in Encyclopedia Britannica (2014, 2010), A Parent's Guide to Homeschooling (Mars Publishing, 2002), Creating Learning Communities (FER, 2000), The Handbook of Alternative Education (Macmillan, 1994), The Exhausted School (Oxford Village, 1992), Schooling At Home (John Muir, 1990), and The Encyclopedia of School Administration (Sage, 1988).
+Pat's books include Teach Your Own: The John Holt Book of Homeschooling (Hachette, 2021), The Legacy of John Holt: A Man Who Genuinely Understood, Trusted, and Respected Children (HoltGWS, 2013), and How to Report Unschooling to School Officials (HoltGWS, 2015).

 After doing some consulting for the BCG for 3 years, Ramin realized his thirst for living a happy, meaningful life.
 He tried teaching Math and Physics in high school for 3 years, where he realized how inefficient the system for children to learn what truly matters in life.